 A 4 digit password number must be entered.
 The number is accessed when 'PASS' is displayed.
-At this point, it is necessary to enter either the factory set number (1111) in digit positions 2-5, or the password number specifically ordered by the customer.
+At this point, it is necessary to enter either the factory set number (1111) the right hand digit positions of the display (5 to 8), or the password number specifically ordered by the customer.